How to Transfer Your Chase Ultimate Rewards Points the Smart Way

 Southwest Airlines – Great for domestic flights.

 Southwest Airlines operates a revenue-based program, which means that you pay a set rate of points, depending on the price of your flight.
 Currently, that's around 1.5 cents per point, which isn't terrible under normal flight prices.
 The best part about Southwest Rapid Rewards, is that during a fare sale (which they have pretty frequently) you'll pay fewer points for the same flight!
 So you can often get one-way flights for under 2,000 Rapid Rewards/Ultimate Rewards points.
+You can even fly them to Hawaii now!

 Also keep in mind that Southwest has one of the best policies for flight refunds: if your ticket goes on sale after you buy it, you can rebook under the new rate, and receive a refund of your points.
 You can even cancel the flight until 10 minutes before departure, fee-free.